FREQUENTLY ASKED QUESTIONS

 Absolutely, just plug it in!
 The audio metronome output can be set to "balanced" to be used with the balanced input of a mixer or audio interface.

 Yes absolutely.
-By default, your sequencers start on time with the metronome (on the next bar), but like many things on the device, you can change it so they start right away.!!!
+By default, your sequencers start on time with the metronome (on the next bar), but like many things on the device, you can change it so they start right away.

 CLOCKS & SYNC